AsifKHasan/data-driven-documents/README.md

 # Running scripts/programs
 ## document-from-data
 1. cd to ```D:\projects\data-driven-documents\document-from-data```
-2a. if working for Spectrum, run command ```spectrum-document DOC``` where DOC is the type of the document
+2a. if working for Spectrum, run command ```spectrum-document.bat DOC``` where DOC is the type of the document 2b. if working for SSCL, run command ```sscl-document.bat DOC``` where DOC is the type of the document
 3. if everything goes well you will get individual letters in D:\projects\data-driven-documents\document-from-data\out\spectrum\DOC\tmp and combined letters in D:\projects\data-driven-documents\document-from-data\out\spectrum\DOC

 ## salary-sheet